Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Introduction

+In Refs \cite{lebrun_long-distance_2020,han_birefringence-like_2020}, the authors attributed the detected finite spin angular momentum transport to a birefringence--like mechanism.
+Within this framework, the origin of the sign change of the spin signal remained unknown.
+On the other hand, in Refs. \cite{akash1,akash2} the authors attributed both finite spin angular momentum transport and the change in the sign of the spin signal to a Hanle-like behavior of the magnon pseudospin.
+However, within their formalism, the coupling between a small magnetization, induced by a homogeneous Dzyaloshinskii-Moriya (DM) interaction, and applied transverse magnetic field plays a crucial role in explaining the sign change of the spin signal \cite{akash1,AkashMajorTheory}.

-In this Letter, we perform large-scale micromagnetic simulations to study the spin angular momentum transport mechanism and distance-dependent sign change of the spin signal in easy-plane AFMI systems pumped by spin transfer torque.
-We explain our numerical observations with coherent beating between two linearly-polarized antiferromagnetic magnon modes.
+In this paper, we perform finite-temperature micromagnetic simulations to study the spin angular momentum transport mechanism as well as the distance- and magnetic-field-dependent sign change of the spin signal in easy-plane AFMI systems.
+We explain our numerical observations with a coherent beating mechanism between two linearly polarized AFM magnon eigenmodes.
+We argue that both the finite spin transport and the magnetic field- and spatial-dependent sign of the spin signal are generic features of all easy-plane AFMIs and not only weak ferromagnets or canted AFMIs with a finite DM interaction, such as easy-plane hematite.

+This paper is organized as follows.
+After introducing our model and simulation technique in \cref{sec:theo}, we will first demonstrate the modulation of the magnon dispersion relation through an external magnetic field in \cref{sec:disprel}.
+Second, in \cref{sec:beating} we will propose our coherent beating oscillation mechanism that is based on the pairing of magnons on the two dispersion branches, and demonstrate signatures of these pairs numerically in \cref{sec:numbeating}.
+Using this established model, we explain the numerically obtained spin transport signal and its oscillatory nature in \cref{sec:transport}.
+Finally, we conclude our findings in \cref{sec:conclusion}.